progital/gatsby-wpgraphql-inline-images/README.md

 ## Available options

-`wordPressUrl` and `uploadsUrl` contain URLs of source WordPress site and it's uploads folder respectively.
+`wordPressUrl` and `uploadsUrl` contain URLs of the source WordPress site and it's `uploads` folder respectively.

 `processPostTypes` determines which post types to process.
 You can include [custom post types](https://docs.wpgraphql.com/getting-started/custom-post-types) as defined in WPGraphQL.